googleapis/sdk-platform-java/api-common-java/README.md

-Path Template for Java
+API Common for Java
 ==============================

-Path Template for Java is a library for manipulating strings that are formatted as Google API resource names.
+API Common for Java is a library for frequently used tools relating to Google APIs.
+It currently contains the Path Template library for manipulating strings that are formatted as Google API resource names.

 Java Versions
 -------------